KTH-Software-Engineering-DD2480/java-algorithms-implementation/report.md

 The code coverage tool I am using is OpenClover which works with the Ant build tool.
 I followed the provided quick start guide and managed to integrate it with Ant.
 It was quite easy to do the setup since only a few steps were required, although a few things did not work out initially.

+#### @mantaur

+Like @ekorre1001 I too use OpenClover.
+There were no hiccups in getting started with the tool once I had learned from G17 members experience using the tool and reading the quickstart guide.

 ### Your own coverage tool

 Show a patch (or link to a branch) that shows the instrumented code to